header left

 Site Map

-Poverty has existed for a very long time, and to different extents it remains worldwide still now in this 21st century.
+But poverty has existed for a very long time, and to varying extents it remains worldwide still now in this 21st century.
+But to 2024 the 21st century has seen China especially and also India and some Latin America most reducing poverty - with Africa, USA and UK doing worst with any economic progress chiefly benefiting the rich, but maybe hopefully this may slowly improve somewhat.
 In primitive societies it was most often the case that everybody was equally poor, but more modern societies have generally tended to involve poverty being confined to an often substantial minority only - though this can often harm those concerned even more than universal poverty does.
+Poverty is very harmful to those affected including their health and lifespan, and is also very harmful to societies and to the world generally and it is not necessary.

 Absolute poverty involves people and their children having extreme difficulty in merely surviving.
 Such poverty at its worst can involve hunger amounting to starvation, often combined with inadequate shelter or housing and clothing.
 Absolute poverty has been common in more primitive societies, and is still common in many Third World countries in Africa, Asia and South America especially where it can afflict the majority of the population.